 All nursing students must adhere to the conduct expectations outlined in the Michigan Public Health Code, the American Nurse Association Code for Nurses, and the behaviors outlined in the Nursing Student Handbook.
 It is the intent of these policies to ensure client safety and professional conduct by appropriate ethical-legal behavior on the part of all nursing students.
 All nursing students are expected to be responsible for their actions and exhibit professional behavior in the classroom, the clinical agency, the campus and the community in general.
-Students represent the nursing program, the college, and the nursing profession.
+Students represent the Nursing Program, the College, and the Nursing profession.

 Legal Professional Standards

+HFC Nursing Program staff, faculty and administrators take seriously any nursing student behavior that would be considered unacceptable or unsafe by standards of practice or professional performance.
+This includes (but is not limited to) threats and/or assaults; significant clinical performance deficits, clinical behavior that jeopardizes a client, inappropriate use of social media, violation of confidentiality laws, being under the influence of alcohol or a substance (see Health Alterations section).
+Any personal behavior that leads to or could lead to legal action can jeopardize a student’s program and or licensure eligibility.
+Immediate dismissal from the Nursing Program may result from any of these situations and the student would be ineligible for program readmission.
 Following successful completion of the HFC Nursing Program and all requirements for the HFC Associate in Applied Science degree, a graduate must pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN) in order to secure licensure in any state.
 The Michigan State Board of Nursing regulates licensing and can deny RN licensure for a number of reasons; for example, conviction of a misdemeanor or a felony.
-Prior to beginning the Nursing Program, students are advised to visit the Michigan website: http://www.michigan.gov/documents/lara/RN_and_LPN_New_Relicensure_Specia... or call the Michigan Board of Nursing for questions regarding eligibility for licensing.
+It is the student’s responsibility to assure that they are in fact, eligible to be licensed as a Registered Nurse.
+Prior to beginning the Nursing Program, students are advised to visit the Michigan website: http://www.legislature.mi.gov/(S(10q5bgjggpg4e5mo4erhpkkv))/mileg.aspx?page=GetObject&objectname=mcl-333-20173a or call the Michigan Board of Nursing for questions regarding eligibility for licensing.

 Standard of Clinical Conduct

-Students must demonstrate sound emotional wellbeing conducive to providing safe client care.
+- Students must demonstrate sound emotional well-being conducive to providing safe client care.
 An emotional response that inhibits learning and/or functioning in the client care area will be cause for removal from the clinical area, and potentially, dismissal from the program.

-While in the clinical area, students are held to the standards of care of the registered nurse.
+- While in the clinical area, students are held to the standards of care of the registered nurse.

-Students are responsible to seek the assistance of the instructor in the clinical area.
+- Students are responsible to seek the assistance of the instructor in the clinical area.
 Students may give nursing care/medications in the presence of an instructor or with an assigned agent of the instructor only when so directed by the instructor.

-Students will give nursing care only when an instructor is present in the assigned agency.
+- Students will give nursing care only when an instructor is present in the assigned agency.

-Students in the clinical agency and believed to be under the influence of a substance that could endanger client safety will be dismissed from client care and follow the guidelines noted in the section entitled “Health Alterations”.
+- Students in the clinical agency and believed to be under the influence of a substance that could endanger client safety will be dismissed from client care and follow the guidelines noted in the section entitled “Health Alterations”.

-Personal beliefs, values and bias are not to affect the quality of nursing care given.
+- Personal beliefs, values and bias are not to affect the quality of nursing care given.
 Repetitive or a significant single episode of noncompliance with ethical-legal behavior will be cause for dismissal from the Nursing Program.

-Students must immediately report unsafe practice or conditions to their instructor.
+- Students must immediately report unsafe practice or conditions to their instructor.

-Students are not allowed to remove any agency documents or client chart forms, original or copies, (i.e. lab results, medication summaries, etc.) from the clinical area under any circumstances.
+- Students are not allowed to remove any agency documents or client chart forms, original or copies, (i.e. lab results, medication summaries, etc.) from the clinical area under any circumstances.
 Violation of this policy will result in dismissal from the Nursing Program.

 - Students must fully engage in clinical care and learning opportunities.
 Clinical is a required course component and a key learning experience.
 Shadow experiences do not allow students to demonstrate clinical objectives and therefore are not common.
-Student are expected to actively provide intimate client care and various therapeutic interventions while at clinical.
-Failure to do so enthusiastically and as directed, does not meet clinical expectations.
+Student are expected to actively provide intimate client care both to female and male clients (i.e. bathing, toileting) and various therapeutic interventions while at clinical.
+Failure to do so respectfully and as directed, does not meet clinical expectations.

-Students are responsible financially if they cause damage to agency or client personal belongings (i.e. iPads, phones, hearing aids, dentures, etc.).
+- Students are responsible financially if they cause damage to agency or client personal belongings (i.e. iPads, phones, hearing aids, dentures, etc.).